davidveg/skyhub/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+* GET `http://localhost:4000/images/generate` will consume a Json Endpoint and Store all images, this will redirect to /images/ after
+* GET `http://localhost:4000/images/` to list all images
+* GET `http://localhost:4000/images/:id` to show all images infos
+* DELETE `http://localhost:4000/images/:id` to delete an image

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more